-ALL is a type of leukemia that starts from white blood cells in the bone marrow, the soft inner part of bones.
-It develops from cells called lymphocytes, a type of white blood cell central to the immune system, or from lymphoblasts, an immature type of lymphocyte.
+Acute lymphoblastic leukemia (ALL) is a type of blood cancer that starts in white blood cells in your bone marrow, the soft inner part of your bones.
+It develops from immature lymphocytes, a kind of white blood cell that’s key to your immune system.

-- Exposure to high levels of radiation to treat other types of cancer
+- Contact with high levels of radiation to treat other types of cancer

-- Exposure to certain chemicals such as benzene, a solvent used in oil refineries and other industries and present in cigarette smoke, certain cleaning products, detergents, and paint strippers
+- Contact with chemicals such as benzene, a solvent used in oil refineries and other industries and found in cigarette smoke; and some cleaning products, detergents, and paint strippers

-- Infection with human T-cell lymphoma/leukemia virus-1 (HTLV-1) in rarer cases outside the U.S., or Epstein-Barr virus (EBV), a related leukemia more commonly seen in Africa
+- Infection with the human T-cell lymphoma/leukemia virus-1 (HTLV-1) or the Epstein-Barr virus (EBV), mostly outside the U.S.

-- Having an inherited genetic syndrome such as Down syndrome
+- Having a medical condition that’s tied to your genes, such as Down syndrome

 - Being white